olyism/tian-xia/src/pages/index.md

 title: Tianxia Academy Fellowship
 hero:
   heading: Tianxia Academy Fellowship
-  subheading: Empowering young leaders towards creating an equitable and harmonious future
+  subheading: Empowering people towards creating grand futures
   image: /img/dennis-kummer-52geprmkp7m-unsplash.jpg
 about:
   title: About us
-  body: >-
-    The world faces ever more complex and critical challenges.
-In an era of global interdependence, peoples, nations, and cultures must come together to rise above their common hurdles.
+  body: The world faces ever more complex and critical challenges.
+In an era of
+    global interdependence, peoples, nations, and cultures must come together to rise above their common hurdles.
 “Tianxia (天下) ” is a Chinese term expressing the idea of a universal civilizational order under which life on Earth may flourish.
-Inspired by this ancient concept, the Tianxia Academy believes in empowering the future leaders and thinkers to contribute towards an equitable and harmonious future.
+Inspired by this ancient concept, the Tianxia Academy believes in empowering future leaders to contribute towards an equitable and harmonious future.

-    The Fellowship aims to cultivate leaders dedicated to improving the long-term future through macro-strategic work.
-This type of work targets areas that hold great transformative potential on the timescale of decades yet are being neglected by current mainstream efforts.
 whatWeOffer:
   title: What we offer
   body: >-
+    The Fellowship aims to cultivate leaders dedicated to safeguarding the welfare of future generations.
+During the program, fellows are expected to gain knowledge about China, AI safety, global catastrophic biological risks, and risks from great power conflicts, by visiting relevant organizations and engaging with prominent thinkers in the fields.

     We support students and early-career professionals who are: